 - For spectacular lagoons

-- For the waterfalls you reach after exhausting climbing trails
+- For the waterfalls you’ll admire after some exhausting climbing trails

 - For snorkeling, where you can see the coral reefs and the variety of marine life